-The Standing Committee of Presbytery co-ordinates the work of the Presbytery in between meetings of the full Presbytery-in-Council.
-It meets on 2nd Tuesday of each month to make decisions for the Presbytery and guide the work of the Presbytery Ministers, committees and members.
+The Standing Committee of Presbytery coordinates the work of the Presbytery between meetings of the full Presbytery-in-Council.
+It is responsible for making decisions on behalf of the Presbytery and providing guidance and oversight for Presbytery ministers, committees, and members.

 Treasurer – Jeff Gardner